 Around Tarragona.
 Visit the Colonial Forum, civic centre of Tarragona, then the Early Christian Museum and Necropolis featuring a splendid series of carved marble sarcophagi.
 Outside the city, the two-tier aqueduct named Pont del Diable is a feat of Roman engineering, delivering water to Tarragona.
 The exceptional remains of 4th-century mosaics can be seen on the dome of the Roman Villa of Centcelles.

 Barcelona.
 Drive to Barcelona via the funerary monument of the ‘Tower of the Scipios’, and the honorific Arch of Bera, dedicated to the Emperor Augustus.
 The Museum of History of Barcelona contains part of Roman Barcino with its streets, sewers, laundries and wine- and fish-sauce-making factories.
 Walk around the Gothic quarter where the remnants of Roman walls, tombs and temples can still be seen.
-Fly from Barcelona to London Gatwick (Vueling), landing at c.
-6.45pm.
+Fly from Barcelona to London Heathrow (British Airways), landing

 Price, per person

-Flights (Euro Traveller) with Monarch and Vueling (Airbus: 321); travel by private coach; hotel accommodation as described below; breakfasts, 1 lunch and 4 dinners, with water, wine, coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.
+Flights (Euro Traveller) with British Airways (Airbus 320); travel by private coach; hotel accommodation as described below; breakfasts, 1 lunch and 4 dinners, with water, wine, coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.

-There is a lot of walking on the uneven ground of archeological sites.
-Sure-footedness is essential.
+The tour involves a lot of walking on archaeological sites.
+Uneven ground, irregular paving, steps and hills are standard.
+A good level of fitness is essential.
+You will be on your feet for lengthy stretches of time.
 There are some long coach journeys.
 Average distance by coach per day: 72 miles.

 Between 10 and 22 participants.